 - Ask Our Bariatric Surgeon

 - Patient Support

 - Center for Bariatric Surgery Online Courses

 - Center for Bariatric Surgery In the News

 Meet patients who have successfully lost weight, kept it off, and changed their lives.
-You can start your journey today.
-For more information or to register for an in-person orientation session please call 401‑793‑3922.

 A severe asthma attack that landed her in the emergency department (ED) at The Miriam Hospital forced Belinda Clarke, BSN, RN, to finally make the life-changing decision to have weight-loss surgery.